 Education reform is, relatively speaking, an infant movement.
 We’ve spent years researching the right ideas, but much less time advocating for them.
 The Sierra Club is 119 years old, the Environmental Defense Fund is 44, and Greenpeace is 40.
 By comparison, most education reform groups are less than ten years old.
 We have a lot to learn, and we must learn it quickly if we plan to challenge the status quo.

-Our professors are the great advocates that inspire the 50CAN staff.
-Their portraits hang on the walls of our office as a visual reminder of the example of excellence they set pursuing in our own work.
+Our professors are the great advocates who inspire the 50CAN staff.
+Their portraits hang on the walls of our office as a visual reminder of the example of excellence they set and that we pursue in our own work.
 Find out more about our professors and why they inspire us here.

 50CAN University is in a constant state of expansion, and in the months and years ahead we’ll be offering even more resources, including recordings of guest lectures and workshops by some of the foremost experts on advocacy and education policy.
 So stay tuned, and if you know someone who’d be interested in giving a guest lecture, get in touch with 50CAN President & Founder Marc Porter Magee.